ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {: support}
 {: cli}

+If you want to stop the access from a host to a particular storage LUN, you can revoke the access.
+Upon revoking access, the host connection is dropped from the LUN.
+The operating system and applications on that host can't communicate with the LUN anymore.

+To avoid host side issues, unmount the storage LUN from your operating system before you revoke the access to avoid missing drives or data corruption.
+{:important}

-Alternatively, you can use the following command in SLCLI.
+Then, you can use the following command in SLCLI.

 ```
 # slcli block access-revoke --help
 Usage: slcli block access-revoke [OPTIONS] VOLUME_ID